darlatan/thgtoa/about.md

-Hello, I am Alex.
+<del> Hello, I am Alex.
 My pronouns are they/them.
-After unfortunate recent events, I have picked up maintenance of this guide in order to continue the project AnonyPla started.
-It's unclear as of right now whether AnonyPla will be back, so I'm trying to continue her project while staying as true to her intentions as I can.
+After unfortunate recent events, I have picked up maintenance of this guide in order to continue the project AnonyPla started. <del>It's unclear as of right now whether AnonyPla will be back, so I'm trying to continue her project while staying as true to her intentions as I can.

 I cannot guarantee I'll do everything right, or how she would have done it, but I'm trying my best.

-Her original about page can be found here:
+Her original about page can be found here: </del>
 ---

-Hello,
+Hello I'm back,

+**First I'll thank you immensely Alex for salvaging this and helping me.
+Thank you.
+Thank you so much.**

 I'm just a simple anonymity and privacy activist.
 Pota...Sorry...This project is my passion.